 8 States allow Flight Deductions!!

-If you live in AL, AR, CA, HI, IA, MN, NY or PA, your state will allow your flying deductions.
+If you live in AL, AR, CA, HI, MN, NY or PA, your state will allow your flying deductions.

 If you are new to Flightax, below is a breakdown of the deductions we as Flight Attendants are allowed.

 You can purchase your uniform items through payroll deduction or pay for them “out of pocket”.
 Do not include any items provided by the company through replacement programs on the Organizer.
 You did not pay for these items, thus no deduction is recognized.
 The IRS requires receipts for the purchase / maintenance of uniform related items, regardless of the amount you spend.
 If you purchase your items through the company and have a monthly payroll deduction, the amount on your last pay check stub will be your receipt (we suggest purchasing them this way so you will always have a record).

 Payroll Deducted – we need the total amount deducted for the year.
 This can be found on your last pay stub.

 Out of Pocket – the IRS requires receipts for all uniform items purchased out of pocket regardless of the amount; $75 receipt rule does not apply as this is not considered a “Travel Related Deduction”.

 Reminder: Uniform Clothing – must have a company insignia or logo to qualify as a deduction; otherwise, it is considered “street clothes” and not deductible.
 This can be more of an issue for Corporate employees where a specific “uniform” is not issued.
 If you have any questions, please give us a call at 317-984-5812.